 Just how dangerous is fentanyl?

-Fentanyl withdrawal symptoms and timeline
+Fentanyl withdrawal symptoms & timeline

 Once someone stops using fentanyl, they'll experience withdrawal symptoms.
 Their symptom severity will depend on how long they've used and how high their tolerance is.